8 Secrets to Eliminating Negativity

 There’s a hole in your boat.
 Bad experiences gush in; good experiences jump ship.

-Find the good before the bad sinks you.
+before it sinks you.

 Thank more.
 Cheer more.
 Pat on the back more, much more.